 2. How did you find the housing and what were the difficulties you experienced in the process?

 "Most rooms and studios I discovered online.
 Maastricht University has a website called maastrichthousing.com, which is very handy.
 But there are also plenty of Facebook groups in which people are offering rooms.
 I was lucky in the sense that my hometown was close enough and I could do a weekend trip to Maastricht to visit the rooms that I found online.
 And to be honest, most of them were very different from the pictures I had seen online.
-There were rooms that smelled like mold, one room had a ceiling that was only 1,7m high – not very practical for a person of 1,69m!
+There were rooms that smelled like mould, one room had a ceiling that was only 1,7m high – not very practical for a person of 1,69m!

 Further, I found out that my expectations regarding the rent prices were way too low.
 In comparison to the German housing market, the prices even for small rooms are extremely high.
 My guess is that the high demand caused this.
-There are many international students desperate for an accommodation and honestly just not enough space in the small city."
+There are many international students desperate for accommodation and honestly just not enough space in the small city."

 3. What were the main factors you considered when you looked for housing in Maastricht?

-"When I first started, I wanted to live in the very center of the city.
+"When I first started, I wanted to live in the very centre of the city.
 My dream was to be able to walk everywhere.
 However, taking the high rent costs into account, I soon realized that I needed to expand my search a bit.
 In the end, I was lucky and found a spacious studio near the train station."

 4. How did you learn about the possibility to apply for the rent subsidy?